insidewhy/cc.loader/README.md

   })
 ```

-A modules name relates to its path in the filesystem, so "other.submodule" is loaded from "lib/other/submodule.js" or "lib/other/submodule.coffee".
+A modules name relates to its browser path, so "other.submodule" is loaded from "lib/other/submodule.js" or "lib/other/submodule.coffee" (the prefix "lib" can be customised).

 baking
 ------